 - Have a responsive or mobile-friendly website.
 (Since your site is brand new, this shouldn’t be a problem!)

 - Have well-written content with lots of keywords about what you do.
 (Grammar and everything you used in English class still applies!)

 - Keywords: These are words you’d use to describe what you do.
 You will naturally use them as you write your content.
 If you sell crochet items, you’ll probably be mentioning the term crochet, and hand-made crochet doilies naturally on your site, those are keywords.
 Keywords help Google understand what your site is about.
 Yes, it DOES read your site and it’s getting better and better at understanding how we humans talk and write.

 - Quick Page loading times.

-- Good User experience (No annoying pop ups, good design, etc).
+- Good User experience (No annoying pop-ups, good design, etc).
 [Grats on the new site, by the way.
-You probably have this all ready taken care of!]
+You probably have this already taken care of!]

 - Use images.

 SEO Practices That You Should Never Do (aka Don’t ever do these things or Google will be angry.)